-The Halloween party treats recipes I've chosen for you will help to make your next Halloween celebration a success.
-Your guests will love the taste of these themed desserts and snacks that are perfect for serving at this season of the year.
+The Halloween party dessert recipes I've chosen for you will help to make your next Halloween celebration a success.
+Your guests will love the taste of these themed desserts and treats that are perfect for serving at this season of the year.

 Whether it's Halloween, Thanksgiving Day, or a football weekend, these creative party treats are sure to be appreciated.